bagder/docs/URL-interop.md

 TWUS: Implies that IDNA 2003 should be used

 Real world: A total mess.
-Some TLD domains require IDNA 2008, which makes user-agents treating the host name according to IDNA 2003 and IDNA 2008 transitional to fail.
+Some TLD domains (`.de` for example) require IDNA 2008, which makes user-agents treating the host name according to IDNA 2003 and IDNA 2008 transitional to fail.
 Some user-agents use IDNA 2003, some do IDNA 2008 transitional and some do IDNA 2008 non-transitional.

 **This is an interop collision**